 They had to run up the steps with them!

-With some empty time on my hands, I walked around the shrine’s gardens and found a big hall with beautiful views over the city.
+With some empty time on my hands, I walked around the shrine’s gardens and found a big hall with beautiful sunset views.
 There was a line of festival men waiting to get a stamp; whoever carries an offering up to the shrine gets a red flower on their clothes.
-Even though I wasn’t officially participating and didn’t carry anything, they stamped my cheek too!
+Even though I wasn’t officially participating and wasn’t much of a helper, they stamped my cheek too!

 I explored a bit more and had some dinner: snacks from various food stalls.